-VtABA hosts an annual meeting in the fall for its members to keep them up to date on the chapter's activities over the year.
-Board Member nominations take place after the annual meeting and elections are held online in late January.
+VtABA hosts an annual meeting in the winter for its members to keep them up to date on the chapter's activities over the year.
+Board Member nominations take place after the annual meeting and elections are held online in the spring.

 VtABA organizes and provides an annual conference to professionals and the community by bringing nationally recognized leaders in the fields of applied behavior analysis and education to speak on topics ranging from current research to implementation of behavior analytic principles in an applied setting.

 VtABA firmly believes that current research is the cornerstone of effective behavior analytic principles and thus supports and promotes behavior analytic research within the state of Vermont.
 Our goal is to advocate for the implementation of effective behavior analysis services across disciplines to meet the individualized needs of persons within the state of Vermont.

 The Team Behind the Vermont Association for Behavior Analysis

 Cheri has worked for Northwestern Counseling and Support Services since October of 2011 and has experience in school, home, community, and center-based settings.
 Cheri became a Board Certified Behavior Analyst in 2016 and currently holds a position as a Senior Behavior Consultant.
 In this role, she provides consultation for ABA-based interventions, including the assessment and treatment of challenging behavior as well as skills assessments.
 She also supervises those seeking the BCBA credential.
 Cheri has completed a Graduate Certificate program in Organizational Behavior Management and has experience providing guidance to businesses to improve their performance.
 Other areas of interest for Cheri include behavior-based feeding disorders, behavioral pediatrics, and trauma.